Ballyfarnon: Amenities

 A memorial to a local musician and songwriter, Josie McDermott, lies in the village centre, and a memorial garden on the Feorish bank is dedicated to all who attended fair days in the village for centuries, and who worked in Arigna Coal Mines overlooking the village.

 Kilronan Castle Hotel can be seen on walks to Lough Meelagh, the former home of the Earl of Kingston, and Alderford House, the last home of Turlough O'Carolan, is adjacent to the village.
 Turlough O'Carolan is buried in nearby Kilronan Abbey.

 There is also a primary school, church, and GAA grounds in the area.
 There are two pubs in the village, although one is not open full-time.
 There is a garage/petrol-station(convenience shop), a grocery shop, a furniture shop, a steel building manufacturer and hardware store.

-St. Lasair's well is a spring feed well outside the village.
+St. Lasair's well is a spring-fed holy well outside the village.